Build Phase

-A structured package for founders and product teams that need to move from scoped concept to production-ready MVP quickly, without losing control over architecture, quality, and launch readiness.
+A structured build phase for teams that need to move from validated scope to a production-ready release boundary without losing control over architecture, quality, and launch readiness.

 Approach and proposition

-• Concept-to-MVP trajectory with explicit phase goals and decision gates
+• Validated scope turned into a production-ready increment with explicit phase goals and decision gates

 • AI-assisted delivery speed with senior engineering accountability